Jaliborc/C_Everywhere/README.md

 ```

 ## Limitations
-**C_Everywhere** is not a virtual machine.
-It only handles three forms of refactoring:
+**C_Everywhere** is not a full virtual machine.
+While it is able to entirely automatically handle common refactoring patterns, for some APIs conversion has to be implemented manually, of which 100% coverage is not guaranteed.
+Here are examples of conversions that it currently does:
 - API moving namespaces.
-- API moving from frame type to a namespace.
+- API moving from frame type to a namespace _(ex: GameTooltip -> C_Tooltip)_.
-- Change of output from a variable list to a single structured (table) variable.
+- Change of outputs from a variable list to single structured (table) variables.

-It cannot implement APIs that don't have a direct equivalent in the current client.
-It also does not handle discrepancies to input arguments.
+- Change in input arguments, or input argument order.
+- Functions from Retail that do not have a direct equivalent everywhere, and should return a static value in those situations _(ex: bank is always type `0` in Classic)_.

 ## :warning: Reminder!
 If you use this library, please list it as one of your dependencies in the CurseForge admin system.
 It's a big help! :+1: